dreamalligator/terrarium/readme.md

 Feel free to report any bugs in the [issue tracker](https://github.com/nebulousdog/terrarium/issues).

 ## Development and running the server
 Run `npm start` to run a local server.
-If you're a developer run `npm run watch` to watch for changes and compile.
+If you're a developer run `npm run watch` to watch for changes and compile JS.
+Run `npm run scss` to watch for changes in the `.scss`.
 See `package.json` for other commands.

 ## Dependencies
 You can install the majority of the app dependencies with `npm install`.
-The only Ruby dependency is Sass; run `gem install sass`.

 ### Notebook related
 `pip3 install jupyter` to install Jupyter, but see Jupyter [docs on installation](https://jupyter.readthedocs.org/en/latest/install.html) for notebook-related dependencies, because you'll probably have to run stuff like `apt-get install build-essential python3-dev`.
-And Python 3+ I think is good, but as an FYI, I am running Python 3.5.2 and Ruby 2.3.1.
+And Python 3+ I think is good, but as an FYI, I am running Python 3.5.2.

 # Hardware Setup
 See [sunduino.fzz](https://github.com/nebulousdog/terrarium/blob/master/sunduino.fzz) (made in [Fritzing](http://fritzing.org), `sudo apt-get install fritzing`)